erik-tt/Friend-Trip/backend/README.md

 # Backend

 Written with java 17 and Spring.
-This project uses maven
+This project uses maven.

 ## Build the project
-Install java 17 and use the command `mvn install` in the backend directory to prepare the project.
+Install maven and java 17 and use the command `mvn install` in the backend directory to prepare the project.
 This will install the necessary dependencies and compile the project.
-To compile/build the project `mvn compile` can be used.
+To only compile/build the project `mvn compile` can be used.

 ## Run the project
 Run the spring application with the command `mvn spring-boot:run`.
 This will start the spring server.
 The database need to be connected to be able to run the application.